Sofiacastilho/Sofiacastilho/README.md

-### Hi there ✨
+### Hi there

-- 🔭 I’m currently looking for a job and studying to upgrade my skills;
+- 🔭 I’m currently studying business and IT;
-- 🌱 I’m also trying to learn about UX/UI.
+- 🌱 I’m also studying to learn about UX/UI.